 The Tampa International Airport (TPA) is the closest area airport to Port Tampa Bay.
 Consider arriving a day or two earlier so that you can take advantage of the local attractions in the Tampa area as well as our Pre-Party on Friday, February 2nd.
 This also helps to avoid potential flight delays, baggage collection and transfer problems that could occur.

 However, if you are arriving on the same day your cruise departs, we suggest that you schedule your arrival and departure flights as follows:

-You will need to print and bring your cruise documents, which will be emailed to you one week before the sailing as well as a Government Issued Photo ID.
+You will need to print and bring your cruise documents, which should be printed before sailing as well as a Government Issued Photo ID.
 We STRONGLY recommend all guests travel with a valid passport, or one of the new Passport Cards.
 However, it is not necessarily required.
-PLEASE CLICK HERE for a complete explanation of the travel documentation required for embarking on Cruise to the Edge 2017.
+PLEASE CLICK HERE for a complete explanation of the travel documentation required for embarking on Cruise to the Edge 2018.